virgili0/Virgilio/Topics/python-fundamentals.md

 **THEN**:

-It makes no sense to learn two programming languages at the same time.
+_It makes no sense to learn two programming languages at the same time._

-It's a waste of time and energy, and it just creates confusion.
+_It's a waste of time and energy, and it just creates confusion._

-Not to mention that while a Python is the undisputed king of scientific computing in general, and it is not acceptable that a Data Scientist does not know it, R is not as widespread and used and, even remotely, does not have the support that Python has and its amount of useful libraries.
+Not to mention that while a Python is the undisputed king of scientific computing in general, and **it is not acceptable that a Data Scientist does not know it**, R is not as widespread and used and, even remotely, does not have the support that Python has and its amount of useful libraries.

-What does this mean? that R is useless? certainly not!
-Indeed, it is recognized that its data visualization and formatting capabilities are useful and powerful...
+What does this mean? that R is useless?
+Certainly not!

+Indeed, it is recognized that its data visualization and statistical capabilities are useful and powerful...
 But really, if you're starting your path in Data Science today, start with Python!

 Are you convinced now?